Katori Jingu

 Detailed Information

-Katori Jingu is the Ichinomiya (the first shrine) of the Shimosa Province, located in Katori City, Chiba Prefecture, and serves as the head shrine of about 400 Katori shrines across the country.
-It is said to have been established in the 18th year of Emperor Jimmu (643 BC) and is considered one of Japan's oldest shrines with a rich history.
-Before the Meiji period, only three shrines—Ise, Kashima, and Katori—were granted the title of "Jingu," which has been regarded as a mark of distinction since ancient times.
-The shrine grounds are protected as Chiba Prefecture's designated natural monument, "Katori no Mori," encompassing sacred trees over a thousand years old and a tranquility that has persisted since ancient times, enveloping all visitors.
+Katori Jingu is the ichinomiya of Shimousa Province, located in Katori City, Chiba Prefecture, and the head shrine of approximately 400 Katori shrines nationwide.
+Its founding is traditionally dated to the 18th year of Emperor Jimmu’s reign (643 BCE), making it one of the oldest shrines in Japan.
+Before the Meiji era, only three shrines—Ise, Kashima, and Katori—were permitted to bear the title “Jingu,” and Katori has long been regarded as being of exceptional prestige.
+The precincts are protected as “Katori no Mori,” a Chiba Prefecture designated natural monument, where sacred trees over 1,000 years old and the deep stillness of ancient nature envelop visitors.

 🏛 Prestige and Historical Role

-■ National Treasure "Sea Beast Grapevine Mirror"
+■ National Treasure: “Kaisju-Budo Mirror”

-■ Important Cultural Property "Ancient Seto Komainu"
+■ Important Cultural Property: “Old Seto Komainu”

-■ Main Shrine (Important Cultural Property)
+■ Main Hall (Important Cultural Property)

-■ Gate (Important Cultural Property)
+■ Rōmon Gate (Important Cultural Property)

-The shrine grounds encompass "Katori no Mori," preserved since ancient times, creating a spiritual realm where tranquility and sacredness coexist.
+Within the grounds spreads “Katori no Mori,” preserved since ancient times, creating a spiritual area where tranquility and sanctity coexist.

 🎎 Festivals of Katori Jingu

-The largest festival in Chiba Prefecture, characterized by:
+The largest grand festival in Chiba Prefecture.

-• A symbol of martial virtue and national protection
+- a symbol of martial virtue and national protection

 #Shrine/Temple